Reversible coffee pot: Variants

-Some of the finely crafted coffee pots manufactured in the late 19th-century work on the same principle, including the Russian reversible pot aka Russian egg, and the reversible Potsdam cafetière aka Potsdam boiler.
+Some of the finely crafted coffee pots manufactured in the late 19th-century work on the same principle, including the Russian reversible pot Russian egg, and the reversible Potsdam cafetière a.k.a.
+Potsdam boiler.
 Another variant was the Arndt'sche Sturzmaschine (not to be confused with the Arndt'sche Caffee-Aufgussmaschine).
-A spiritus cooker heats the mounted flippable pot.
+A spirit cooker heats the mounted flippable pot.

 Classic designs

 Italian Riccardo Dalisi redesigned this classic for Alessi.
 He began his research in 1979 and earned international attention when his design entered into production in 1987.

 As they have come back to gain some popularity, ILSA now also makes them in stainless steel.